nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

-If you are having trouble entering the `vrn` field, you can use the following [link](https://carplatemart.sg/simple-checksum/) to check if checksum letter for the `vrn` is correct.
+If you are having trouble entering the `vrn` field or unsure about the correct checksum letter for the `vrn` , you can use the following [link](https://carplatemart.sg/simple-checksum/) to verify if checksum letter for the `vrn` is correct.

 </box>